benimprojem/Nim-Programing-Language/readme.md

 ```
 Nim

-// Returns an int on success and a string on error.
+// Returns an i32 on success and a string on error.

-fn SafeDivide:any(a:int, b:int) {
+fn SafeDivide:any(a:i32, b:i32):any {
 	if (b == 0) {
 		return (null, "Division by zero"); // Error path (Result: E)
 	}